Anthony-J-Garot/snippets_graphql/README.md

 1. Uses a mutation to request a token.
 2. Sends back the token through a header.

+### Birth of the CustomUser model

+I wanted everything in the User model, so I extended to the CustomUser model and tacked on token.
+Thus I can check every transaction to see if the user is still logged in and not rely on the front-end or token expiration.
+That is, I can actually create a Logout function on the back-end.

 ## GraphQL issue with User